 These are just a few ways that you may be able to get lower car insurance prices.
 For more ways to save, check out our guide on how to get cheap car insurance.

-How to manage your car insurance moving forward
+How can you manage your car insurance moving forward?

 Some drivers opt to stay loyal to their car insurance company for many years, and in some cases, that may be the best decision.
 However, it's always best to test the market at least once every couple of years.
 Did you know that our research shows consumers who switched their car insurance saved an average of $390 annually?